thiendsu2303/iValueWeb/README.md

 ## Description
 The website is coded in [ReactJS](https://reactjs.org/tutorial/tutorial.html).

-The detail of website is in this link: [http://ivalue.com.vn/](http://ivalue.com.vn/)

 Our purpose of the website is to introduction IVALUE APPRAISAL CO., LTD to the customer.

+To have more information about our company, access this link: [http://ivalue.com.vn/](http://ivalue.com.vn/)

 ## Getting Started with Create React App